 Another congressionally mandated change eliminated renter's insurance from the BAH calculation.
 That means that troops are expected to pay out of pocket for such insurance.
 Privatized base housing companies also no longer provide that protection as part of on-base rental agreements.

 BAH And The GI Bill

 Your GI Bill Monthly Housing Allowance (MHA) is generally the same as the BAH for an E-5 with dependents.
 Your MHA is based on the zip code for your school.
 Unlike the BAH which can change on January 1 of every year, the GI Bill MHA rate will increase on August 1 (the beginning date of the academic year).
 More details.

 Want To Keep Track Of All Your Military Pay Benefits?

 Don't get left behind when it comes to staying on top of BAH updates, and changes to all your other military benefits.
-Sign up for a free Military.com membership, and benefits updates will be delivered straight to your inbox.
+Become a Military.com subscriber, and benefits updates will be delivered straight to your inbox.